-The single most important fact for a Tennessee tenant is that the rules depend on which county you live in.
+The single most important fact for a Tennessee tenant is that some of the rules depend on which county you live in.
 The Tennessee Uniform Residential Landlord and Tenant Act (Tenn.
 Code Ann.
-Title 66, Chapter 28, the "URLTA") applies only in counties with a population over 75,000, which includes the large metros like Davidson (Nashville), Shelby (Memphis), Knox (Knoxville), Hamilton (Chattanooga), and several others.
-In smaller counties, your rights come mainly from your written lease and general Tennessee contract and common law.
-Either way, if you sign a fixed-term lease and leave early, you are generally still on the hook for rent that comes due, but Tennessee law and basic landlord duties usually limit how much you actually owe.
-Because the population threshold and statute sections can change, confirm your county's status and the current code before relying on any figure here.
+Title 66, Chapter 28, the "URLTA") applies only in counties with a population over 75,000 according to the 2010 or any subsequent federal census, which includes the large metros like Davidson (Nashville), Shelby (Memphis), Knox (Knoxville), and Hamilton (Chattanooga).
+That threshold was set by 2012 Public Chapter 847, which raised it from 68,000, and it is written into Tenn.
+Code Ann.
+66-28-102(a).

 The landlord's duty to mitigate damages

 This is the rule that protects most tenants who break a lease.
 In URLTA counties, a Tennessee landlord cannot simply let the unit sit empty and bill you for every month left on the lease.
-The landlord must make reasonable efforts to re-rent the unit at a fair market rate, and any rent collected from a new tenant reduces what you owe.
-In practice this means:
+Tenn.
+Code Ann.
+66-28-507(c) says that if the tenant abandons the unit, "the landlord shall use reasonable efforts to rerent the dwelling unit at a fair rental," and that if the landlord re-rents for a term beginning before your lease would have ended, your rental agreement terminates as of the date of the new tenancy.
+Separately, 66-28-515(a) states flatly that "the aggrieved party has an obligation and duty to mitigate damages."
+In practice:

-• The landlord cannot collect rent twice for the same month from you and a new tenant.
+The landlord cannot collect rent twice for the same month from you and a new tenant -- once the unit is re-rented, the old agreement is over by statute.

-Even in non-URLTA counties, Tennessee courts generally expect a landlord to take reasonable steps to limit losses.
-Keep written proof that you moved out and returned the keys, since the clock on the landlord's duty often starts when the unit is available to re-rent.
+Outside URLTA counties there is no Chapter 28 mitigation statute, so what you owe turns on your lease and general contract law.
+Either way, keep written proof that you moved out and returned the keys, since the clock on the landlord's duty starts when the unit is actually available to re-rent.

 Legally protected reasons to break a lease early

-• Active-duty military (federal SCRA).
-The federal Servicemembers Civil Relief Act lets a servicemember who receives qualifying orders (a permanent change of station or deployment of 90+ days) terminate a residential lease.
-You give the landlord written notice plus a copy of your orders; termination generally takes effect 30 days after the next rent due date.
+Active-duty military (federal SCRA).
+The federal Servicemembers Civil Relief Act, 50 U.S.C.
+3955, lets a servicemember who receives qualifying orders -- a permanent change of station, or deployment with a unit (or as an individual in support of a military operation) for not less than 90 days -- terminate a residential lease.
+Deliver written notice plus a copy of the orders (hand delivery, private carrier, certified mail, or electronic delivery all work).
+For a lease with monthly rent, termination is effective 30 days after the first date the next rent payment is due after your notice is delivered.
+This applies statewide, in every county.

-Tennessee does not have a broad statewide "senior citizen" or "job relocation" early-termination right for private leases.
-A few leases include senior or medical clauses voluntarily, and some assisted-living contracts are different, but do not assume relocating for work or age alone ends your obligation unless your lease says so.
+What Tennessee does not have is a broad statewide "senior citizen" or "job relocation" early-termination right for private leases.
+Some leases include senior or medical clauses voluntarily, and assisted-living contracts are different, but do not assume relocating for work or age alone ends your obligation unless your lease says so.

 Required notice